amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 ---

-> Questions are formed with the help of ChatGPT.
-Once you go through these, you can paste these into a prompt and ask any LLM to generate more of them.

-## Sample Prompts

----

 ## How to Use

 - Attempt questions without looking at answers first
 - Review explanations carefully
 - Identify weak areas and revise those topics
 - Repeat until you can confidently recognize patterns

+## Disclaimer

+- Questions are formed with the help of ChatGPT.
+Once you go through these, you can paste these into a prompt and ask any LLM to generate more of them.
+- These questions do not represent the real exam questions.
+However, I have tried to cover each topic to reinforce the knowledge to the best of my ability.
+- In the real exam there will be a combination of these questions in a situation involving multiple domains.
+And you should expect multiple sub-questions for a given scenario.
+- The best would be to get the exam series from Udemy mentioned [here](../docs/Resources.md)

+---

 **Answer key is at the end.**